Gig economy: A Revolutionary Trend for the Labor Market

 This methodology is also beneficial for enterprises, as they acquire the necessary resources and talents at the appropriate time and place.
 Freelancers really value independent work and they are constantly getting qualified, which makes it possible for the enterprise to create a highly competitive work team.
 However, this represents new challenges for the companies that must incorporate their traditional teams into remote ones.
 According to Kelly Services’ research, the enterprises that innovatively succeeded in this it is because they passed on the business culture early, implemented a comprehensive onboarding process, and used adequate digital tools.

 Some data that show this trend worldwide are:

 – The number of digital platforms that facilitate online work or that hire workers directly to offer their services increased fivefold around the world in a decade.

 – Only 13% of people who worked remotely by the end of 2021 have fully returned to the face-to-face model, as stated by Infojobs’ research.

 – A McKinsey report shows that more than 150 million people from Western Europe and North America have decided to become independent workers during the last decade.

 As technology improves and the labor force evolves, the gig economy emerges as an original way of working which is based on independent development and without any geographical limits.
-Some of its advantages are easier access to opportunities, more efficient use of resources and comfort for workers and clients.
+Some of its advantages are easier access to opportunities, more efficient use of resources, and comfort for workers and clients.

 In this model marked by a versatile and disruptive economy, specialization and knowledge are not limited by recruitment methods or borders.
-More than ever, there is huge competition in the business world and digitalization has become a need rather than an option in order to be at the forefront of the current market.
+More than ever, there is huge competition in the business world and digitalization has become a need rather than an option to be at the forefront of the current market.